addy999/simple-mcp-client/README.md

 This project uses uv instead of pip, simply run any of the following commands and all packages will be installed and a .venv will be created automatically.

+## Capabilities

+- [x] Supports any MCP server package
+- [x] Supports stdio and sse transport
+- [x] Supports one tool calling at a time
+- [x] Supports resources with an inline tool implementation
+- [ ] MCP server prompts not yet supported

 ## Examples:

 Python server file: